sudipta002/Operationalizing_machine_learning/README.md

 ![](images/Swagger_localhost.png)

-With help of endpoint.py, we could able to consume the endpoint.
+With help of endpoint.py, we are able to consume the endpoint.

 ![](images/Endpoint_result.png)